 To pay by check or money order, mail your payment to the below address.
 Checks or money orders should be made payable to School Bus Stop Arm Safety Program.
 Also, please write your citation number in the memo section of the check or money order.

 To pay by phone or for any other inquiries, please call (877) 504-7080.
 All payments must be sent to the above listed payment center; the County does not accept payments at any location.

 Operation Safe Stop seeks to promote school bus safety through education and enforcement efforts.
 Operation Safe Stop is a cooperative project supported by the New York State Governor's Traffic Safety Committee, the New York State Education Department, the New York Association for Pupil Transportation, the New York State School Bus Contractors Association, the student transportation industry and state, county, city and local law enforcement agencies.

 What should you do while waiting for the bus?
 While boarding the bus?
 While on the bus?
 While getting off the bus?
-These questions are answered in General School Bus Safety Rules
+These questions are answered in General School Bus Safety Rules.

 Taking the bus for the first time is a big step for your child.
-Help your kids get a gold star in bus safety by following the Safe Kids School Bus Safety Tips
+Help your kids get a gold star in bus safety by following the Safe Kids School Bus Safety Tips.

 Our children’s safety is our utmost priority and school bus drivers take their responsibility very seriously.
 The Dutchess County School Bus Driver of the Year award seeks to promote school bus safety through education and enforcement efforts.
 Each year we like to take the opportunity to say thank you to all the bus drivers who transport our children with such care and to remind drivers that they also have a very important role in school bus safety.
 Any school bus company/district may submit a nominee each year prior to Operation Safe Stop.
-The 2016 winner is Heather McCaffrey from Arlington Central School District (2002 –2017 Winners).